Yellow and Other Discolouration of Teeth in Children

-If you are wondering why are my child’s teeth yellow, then the following causes may help you understand it better.
+If you are wondering why are my child’s teeth discoloured, then the following causes may help you understand it better.

 1. Tooth Decay or Carries

-Your child may have dental decay or cavity due to the activity of the bacteria on the leftover food particles in your kid’s mouth.
-This may cause discolouration.
+Your child may have dental decay or cavity due to the activity of the bacteria in his mouth.
+This may cause brownish-black discolouration on the teeth.

 2. Improper Oral Hygiene